Jeffrey-P-McAteer/hackathon-2022-April/readme.md

 Adam loves connecting people and ideas.
 He is enjoying learning new things and is eager to meet creators and other people who can't stop making things.
 Adam is passionate and will sometimes talk very excitedly about his interests.

 "Can you repeat that?
-I was thinking about something else, *related to this project* but I totally zoned out my bad"
+I was thinking about something else, *related to this project*, but I totally zoned out my bad"
 &mdash; Adam Becerra

 ![Image of Adam](www/imgs/adam.jpg)